Netflix/security_monkey/docs/quickstart.rst

 SSL
 ---

 In this guide, we setup a self-signed SSL certificate.
-For production, you wil want to use a certificate that has been signed by a trusted certificate authority.
+For production, you will want to use a certificate that has been signed by a trusted certificate authority.
+You can also attach an SSL cert to an ELB listener.
+If so, please use the latest listener reference policy to avoid deprecated ciphers and TLS/SSLv3 attacks.

-IGNORE_PREFIX
+Ignore List
 -------------

-If your environment has rapidly changing items that you would prefer not to track in security monkey, please look at the IGNORE_PREFIX structure in constants.py.
-You can provide a list of prefixes for each technology, and Security Monkey will ignore those objects when it is inspecting your current AWS configuration.
+If your environment has rapidly changing items that you would prefer not to track in security monkey, please look at the "Ignore List" under the settings page.
+You can provide a list of prefixes for each technology, and Security Monkey will ignore those objects when it is inspecting your current AWS configuration.  **Be careful: an attacker could use the ignore list to subvert your monitoring.**

 Contribute
 ----------

-It's easy to extend security monkey with new rules or new technologies.
+It's easy to extend security_monkey with new rules or new technologies.
 If you have a good idea, **please send us a pull request**.
 I'll be delighted to include them.